Streets Alive

 Stream 1 offers ‘seed’ grants of $5,000 for eligible community groups and local governments in all towns and neighbourhoods across WA.

-We’re excited to announce that in our inaugural funding round, 61 projects were supported to the value of $299,700.
-Project delivery is now underway with successful applicants implementing street calming projects across the State from 1 July 2024 and 31 March 2025.
+We’re excited that in our inaugural funding round, 61 projects were supported to the value of $299,700.
+Project delivery saw successful applicants implementing street calming projects across the State from 1 July 2024 and 31 March 2025.
+Follow us on our socials (@townteammovment) to see some of the great initiatives that were implemented across WA.

 Keen to apply for our next round?

-Stay tuned as Stream 1 will reopen in 2025.
-Start developing your project idea by reading our eligibility and guidelines, and view our list of useful resources and suppliers.
+Start developing your project idea by reading useful resources and suppliers.

 Webinars and events